JohnOmernik/dcosprep/README.md

 cd dcosboot

-Create a file in genconf called ip-detect.
+Create a file ./genconf/ip-detect
 This is what I put it in it:

 ```
 #!/bin/bash